-Project GAWB Project Expenditure \$('000) Driver Assessment Outcome Summary Jacobs Benchmark Cost Estimate \$('000)^ Jacobs Assessment of Efficient Expenditure \$('000) Variance Jacobs Efficient GAWB \$('000) Efficiency The project is assessed as efficient.
+Project GAWB Project Expenditure \$('000) Driver Assessment Outcome Summary Jacobs Benchmark Cost Estimate \$('000)^ Jacobs Assessment of Efficient Expenditure \$('000) Variance Jacobs Efficient Less GAWB \$('000) East End Reservoir 1,177 Replacement Prudency • The project is assessed as prudent as the primary driver of renewal has been demonstrated through evidence of the deterioration of the existing infrastructure.
+1,177 1,177 0 Efficiency The project is assessed as efficient.
 The scope is appropriate and the standards of works are anticipated to be consistent with industry practice given the standard or works implemented by GAWB that we have previously reviewed.
 An independent cost estimate has been developed for the works which is considered appropriate for the current phase of the project.
 We have reviewed the costs for undertaking the works and found them to be within the range our order of magnitude (+40%/-20%) benchmark cost estimates.
 We consider that the sole sourcing of reservoirs condition/risk assessment services may not have resulted in efficient costs as, by definition, the offer submitted by these suppliers was not market tested.
 However, we have not recommended a reduction in costs on this basis.

-Project GAWB Project Expenditure \$('000) Driver Assessment Outcome Summary Jacobs Benchmark Cost Estimate \$('000)^ Jacobs Assessment of Efficient Expenditure \$('000) Variance Jacobs Efficient GAWB \$('000) Dam Safety Compliance Works 4,444 Past Prudency • The project is assessed as prudent as the primary driver of Compliance has been demonstrated through the requirement to meet the Dam Safety Management Guidelines for a referable dam under the Water Supply (Safety & Reliability) Act.
-4,444 0 Efficiency The project is assessed as efficient.
+Project GAWB Project Expenditure \$('000) Driver Assessment Outcome Summary Jacobs Benchmark Cost Estimate \$('000)^ Jacobs Assessment of Efficient Expenditure \$('000) Variance Jacobs Efficient Less GAWB \$('000) Dam Safety Compliance Works 4,444 Past Prudency The project is assessed as prudent as the primary driver of Compliance has been demonstrated through the requirement to meet the Dam Safety Management Guidelines for a referable dam under the Water Supply (Safety & Reliability) Act.
+4,444 4,444 0 Efficiency The project is assessed as efficient.
 The scope is appropriate and the standards of works are anticipated to be consistent with industry practice.
 The majority of the costs associated with the principal contracts are consistent with prevailing market conditions.
 Variations have been well documented and approved following appropriate processes.
 However, we consider that the sole sourcing of project management and technical services may not have resulted in efficient costs.
+North Industrial Zone Potable Upgrade 6,649 Growth Prudency The project is assessed as prudent as the need for the project has been demonstrated; the YWTP is currently at, or beyond capacity, and a solution is required to maintain supply to customer in the North Industrial Zone.
+5,663 6,649 0